MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/using-mobilefirst-developer-cli-to-manage-mobilefirst-artifacts.md

 You can use `mfpdev server <option>` command to manage the instances of MobileFirst Server that are in use.
 There must be always at least one server instance listed as the default instance.
 The default server is always used if another one was not specified.

 ### List server instances
-To list all the MobileFirst Server instances available to be used, execute the  command
+To list all the MobileFirst Server instances available to be used, run the command:

 ```bash
 mfpdev server info
 ```

-By default, a local server profile is created automatically and used as the current default by the CLI
+By default, a local server profile is created automatically and used as the current default by the CLI.

 ### Add a new server instance